angelawyman/javascript-review/objects.md

 The properties of the object cat can include that he has legs = 4, color = "lilac-point", eyes = "blue", ears = 2, etc.

 The methods of our object can include things the cat can do, such as meow(), drink(), eat(), sleep(), etc.
 So for practical purposes, methods are actions of an object, while properties are innate features of it.
+Methods are basically a function of an object, it can only be called on an object.

 *example*